A targeted search for strongly lensed supernovae with the Las Cumbres Observatory: Results

 The redshifts and magnifications of the target data from S18 have smaller uncertainties.
 The redshifts are all measured spectroscopically, for both the lensing and host galaxies.
 The average lensing magnifications, $\mu$, are the ratio of total flux mapped onto the image plane to the flux in the source plane.
-These were determined in \citet{shu_sloan_2017} using singular isothermal ellipsoid modeling with the HST F814W images of the lensed galaxies.
+These were determined in \citet{shu_sloan_2017} using singular isothermal ellipsoid (SIE) modeling with the HST F814W images of the lensed galaxies.
 The magnifications determined using the modeling done in \citet{shu_sloan_2017}, were compared to the values from previous models done for the 25 BELLS strong lens systems in \citet{brownstein_boss_2011}, $\mu_{\rm{ratio}} = \mu_{\rm{shu2018}}/\mu_{\rm{brownstein2012}}$.
 The average ratio, $\bar{\mu_{\rm}} = 0.94$, showed good agreement between the independent modeling.
-The standard deviation of the ratios, $\sigma \mu_{\rm{ratio}} = 0.16$ is used as the fractional uncertainty for all of the lens modeling.
+The standard deviation of the ratios, $\sigma \mu_{\rm{ratio}} = 0.16$ is used as the fractional uncertainty for all the lens modeling.
+The uncertainties here are $\sim$4 times smaller than those on the SNRates.
+Combined uncertainties between the lens models and the supernova rates remain under $60\%$, which is the assumed uncertainty on our final yield estimates.